gchq/sleeper/docs/usage/data-retrieval.md

 This will print the results to standard out as they appear on the queue.

-## Using WebSocket to submit queries to be executed via lambda
+## Using a WebSocket to submit queries to be executed via lambda

-If you have the `WebSocketQueryStack` optional stack deployed, you can also submit queries to be executed using WebSocket.
+If you have the `WebSocketQueryStack` optional stack deployed, you can also submit queries to be executed using a WebSocket.
 This uses the Java class `QueryWebSocketClient`, which you can also use directly.
 These queries will then be executed in a lambda and the results returned directly through the WebSocket.
 This can be done using: